saliormoon/Cookbook/recipes/RunningInDockerContainers.md

 I'm looking for a head start in using the ArangoDB docker image.

-Note: You need to go to switch to the docker branch.
 ## Solution

 We will use the guesser game for ArangoDB from